-- Do not call 911, the police, or the fire department.
+- Do not call 911, the police, or the fire department, unless that is part of the plan that has been made for you loved one in the community.
 These calls are not necessary when the death is expected. - Call the person who will pronounce the death.
 It is important to talk about who will pronounce the death and sign the death certificate before death occurs. - Please know that there is no right or wrong way to be at this time.
-Do what you feel is right for you and not what you may feel is expected of you. - Allow everyone as much time as they need to take leave and let go.
+Do what you feel is right for you and not what you may feel is expected of you. - Allow everyone as much time as they need to say good-byes.
 For some this may be hours, while others may not wish to stay.
 You or family members may want to wash and dress the person, and attend to any rituals that are important to the family. - Do not be afraid to touch, hug or kiss the person.
 Some people may wish to lie down beside him/her.
 These reactions are normal.
 Please be aware that others may have needs which are different from yours, so be sensitive to and supportive of their special concerns. - Crying is a personal reaction.
 For some this is a natural reaction to grief.

 Others may internalize their feeling and may not be able to cry.
-This doesn't mean that one grieves more than the other; both reactions are normal. - Prayer: For some prayers are very important, but unnecessary for others.
+This doesn't mean that one grieves more than the other; both reactions are normal. - Prayer: Prayers are very important for some, but unnecessary for others.
 Be guided by your inner self and do what is right for you. - Cultural rituals: It may be necessary for you to attend to special cultural ceremonies or prayers according to tradition at this time. - Spirituality: For some this is very important, while others may have a lesser need.
-Talk to the advisor of your choice long one, you are at risk of becoming mentally and physically exhausted.
+Talk to the advisor of your choice